 Here are some of the common medical practices involving headaches that may prove to be unnecessary:

-Upper cervical chiropractic care is an alternative that involves no medications—over-the-counter, addictive substances, or otherwise—and usually only involves a few x-rays to confirm the location and degree of a misalignment.
-Misalignments of the C1 and C2 can lead to headache and migraine conditions.
+Upper cervical chiropractic care is an alternative that involves no medications—over-the-counter, addictive substances, or otherwise—and usually only involves a few x-rays to confirm the location and degree of misalignment.
+Misalignments of the C1 and C2 can lead to head pain and migraine conditions.
 This is because these bones protect the brainstem and help to facilitate blood and cerebrospinal fluid flow.

-When a gentle adjustment is used to correct such a misalignment, many find that headaches are immediately reduced in severity and frequency.
+Using a gentle adjustment to correct such a misalignment, patients experience a reduction in the severity and frequency of their head pains.
 Some even see a complete end to the problem.
 But where do upper cervical misalignments come from?
 Anything from a car accident to a slip and fall may be responsible.